-CRUZ ORTIZ, who lives and works in San Antonio, Texas, uses print, performance, and film to address issues related to his experiences growing up in the bicultural landscape of South Texas.
+lives and works in San Antonio, Texas, uses painting, print, sculpture, drawing, and public activation to address issues related to his experiences growing up in the bicultural landscape of South Texas.

-Cruz Ortiz has had solo exhibitions at: ARTPACE in San Antonio, Texas; the CONTEMPORARY ART MUSEUM in Houston, Texas; and the University of Texas in Austin.
+Cruz Ortiz has had solo exhibitions at: ARTPACE in San Antonio, Texas; the CONTEMPORARY ART MUSEUM in Houston, Texas; the University of Texas in Austin; The MUSEUM of CONTEMPORARY ART in SANTA BARBARA, in Santa Barbara, California.
 He has been invited to participate in many major international exhibitions and institutions such as: the LOURVRE in Paris, France; EV-A in Limerick, Ireland; the traveling exhibition PHANTOM SIGHTINGS with the LOS ANGELES COUNTY MUSEUM OF ART; the SAN JUAN TRIENNIAL in San Juan, Puerto Rico; and at THE BLUE COAT MUSEUM in Liverpool, England.

 In 2013, Absolut Vodka asked to collaborate with him on designing ABSOLUT TEXAS, a special limited edition that was created for the entire state of Texas.
-Currently he has launched a small boutique design firm that revolves around his love of hands-on printmaking.
-SNAKE HAWK PRESS is a creative factory that produces printed matter such as posters, broadsides, invitations, artist editions, and t-shirts.
+Currently he and his wife Olivia have just launched a new project that revolves around his love of hands-on printmaking and graphic design with a purpose.
+BURNT NOPAL is a creative factory that produces THOUGHTFUL DESIGN INFLUENCED BY CONTEMPORARY ART.